ottojo/zephyr_fusb302b/README.md

 # zephyr_fusb302b
-WIP Zephyr driver for the FUSB302B
+WIP Zephyr driver for the FUSB302B.
+Some background is shared in my [post about writing an emulator for this device](https://jonasotto.com/posts/zephyr_emulators/).

 ## Using
 This is a west module.
 To use it, add the following to your west manifest: